-AUSPA 101 - Beginners' Spanish I OR
+- · AUSPA 101 Beginners' Spanish I OR

-AUSPA 103 - Introductory Spanish I
+- AUSPA 103 Introductory Spanish I

-•

-AUSPA 102 - Beginners' Spanish II OR
+- · AUSPA 102 Beginners' Spanish II OR

-AUSPA 104 - Introductory Spanish II
+- · AUSPA 104 Introductory Spanish II

-•

-AUSPA 201 - Intermediate Spanish I OR
+- AUSPA 201 Intermediate Spanish I OR

-AUSPA 203 - Intermediate Spanish I
+- · AUSPA 203 Intermediate Spanish I

-•

-AUSPA 202 - Intermediate Spanish II OR

-AUSPA 204 - Intermediate Spanish II
+- · AUSPA 202 Intermediate Spanish II OR - · AUSPA 204 Intermediate Spanish II

-•

-6 additional senior credits in Spanish
+· 6 additional senior credits in Spanish.

-Additional information for students

-- 1. Advanced placement is possible for the student with previous experience in the Spanish language. - A student is strongly encouraged to upgrade their own language skills in an immersion setting (through the Augustana-in-Cuba program or the Puebla-Alberta Community Service Exchange program) after the first or second year of studies. - 3.
-Some senior courses are offered in alternate years only..
+- Advanced placement is possible for the student with previous experience in the Spanish language. - A student is strongly encouraged to upgrade their own language skills in an immersion setting such as the Augustana-in-Cuba program after the first or second year of studies. - 3.
+Some senior courses are offered in alternate years only...